Achievable logoAchievable logo

 Strength assessment in youth

-Assessing strength levels in youth is crucial for designing effective training programs.
+Assessing strength in youth is important for designing effective training programs.
 However, 1-repetition maximum (1RM) testing is not always practical in research or sport settings due to:

 • Time constraints